Irina Belotelkin: San Francisco

 ran a multi-page article entitled A Russian Feast.
 Irina is pictured, with the caption:

 An artist and connoisseur dedicated to preserving the Easter rituals of her St. Petersburg childhood, Mrs. Konstantin Beloteklin collects antique Russian Easter eggs and celebrates the holiday each year with a classic feast.
 Above, with her own paintings in the background, she displays a gilded egg that belonged to Czar Nicholas II; on the opposite page, the chilled vodkas, flavored with peppercorns, lemon peel and buffalo grass, that she prepares for the celebration.

-She was greatly cultured, well-read, and a doyenne of the old school, and more than anything, was a wonderful conversationalist with amazing stories and historical vignettes to share.
+Belotelkin was noted for her interest in literature and her knowledge of history.
+She was a prominent conversationalist and was recognized for her storytelling and collection of historical anecdotes.

 She lived with her husband in San Francisco, California.
 They were devoted to their dogs, Samoyeds, Dushenka and Dushenka Deux.
 She died at home on January 21, 2009, at the age of 96.